 Swimming, basketball, etc

-The new recreation center is finally available for our use, including the pool!
-We can swim during the Oberlin community open swim hours.
-With luck, there may also be a CERSI-only swim from 1-3 pm.
+The recreation center is available for our use, including the pool!
+We can swim during the Cal U community open swim hours.
 Pick up volleyball games happen daily, check the schedule.
 Tennis courts are outside.